top of page

 Laying the Bedding Sand

-A layer of bedding sand provides a smooth, level surface for the pavers to rest on.
+A layer of bedding sand provides a smooth, level surface for the pavers to rest perfectly.

 Installing the Pavers